caesar003/vimrc/README.md

 # .vimrc configuration

+Welcome to my Vim configuration tailored for developing Node.js applications.
+After experimenting with various setups, I've settled on this minimal configuration that suits my needs.

 **Important Note:**

 > This Vim configuration is tailored to my specific needs and preferences, optimized for developing Node.js applications.
 I've intentionally omitted popular plugins like [coc.vim](https://github.com/neoclide/coc.nvim) or [ale](https://github.com/dense-analysis/ale), which offer features like autocomplete and linting at the expense of increased complexity and resource usage.